Empty street in Palma showing where a municipal bollard is missing, illustrating stolen public street furniture

 Concrete consequences on the ground

 For employees of the utility company the case adds pressure.
 Ordinary routines are suddenly questioned.
-The administration is already planning stricter issuance logs and tighter access controls.
+The administration is already planning stricter issuance logs and tighter access controls, a trend discussed in Palma Tightens Controls: More Security — or a New Punitive Culture?.
 For citizens the immediate effects remain visible: missing signs create traffic uncertainty, missing bollards change how parking areas are used — and on some evenings the wind carries a peculiar echo because something is gone.

 Aspects that are often overlooked